wis-delft/wis-delft.github.io/_people/geert-jan.md

 of Technology (TU Delft).

-**Leading** a research group on Web Information Systems (WIS) and involved in the education in Computer Science in Delft, with a focus on the role of Web data in the engineering of Web-based information systems.
+**Leading** a research group on Web Information Systems (WIS) and involved in the education in Computer Science in Delft, with a focus on data-based information systems on the Web.

-**Serving** as Director of Education at the faculty of Electrical Engineering, Mathematics and Computer Science at TU Delft.